What Does It Mean When a Narcissist Is Obsessed With You?

 Your independence threatens their entire psychological house of cards.
 They lash out via smears, threats, hoovering, and other means to cling to their supply lifeline at any cost.

-True Healing Starts With Awareness Recognition stands as the first vital step for both trauma survivors and perpetrators toward real change.
+True healing begins with awareness.
+Recognition is the first crucial step for both trauma survivors and perpetrators toward real change.
 Narcissists require intensive counseling targeting their shame, childhood wounds, and empathy deficits.

 As a survivor, beware of false hope they can radically transform without proper treatment.
 Prioritize understanding, establish boundaries, and seek community support.
 Rediscover your inner light along the journey.